szilvia-csernus/colour-palette-generator/README.md

 ## How to run this project?

+0. Prerequisites:

-1. Make sure you have Python installed.
+    - Make sure Python3 is installed.
+    - If you don't have an account with OpenAI, create one here: https://openai.com/
+    - Create a project API key under Dashboard / API keys

-2. Clone the project.
+1. Clone the project.

-3. Create a virtual environment inside the project folder:
+2. Create a virtual environment inside the project folder:

     `python -m venv venv`

-4. Activate the virtual environment:
+3. Activate the virtual environment:

     Mac: `venv/bin/activate`

     Windows: `venv\Scripts\activate`

+4. Create an `.env` file in the root folder and add your project's API key:

+    `OPENAI_API_KEY=your-unique-opanai-project-key`

 5. Install the python dependencies: